Rosita (band): History

-Interviewed by Melody Maker immediately after the final Kenickie gig for a headline story on the breakup, DuSantiago and Montrose announced their plans for a "multimedia extravaganza" to consist of a record label, a clubnight and some new music of their own.
-While the label apparently never materialised and the clubnight was the short-lived Shimmy (in Soho's Gerrard Street), the new music component materialized as their new band Rosita.
+Interviewed by Melody Maker after the final Kenickie gig and breakup, Du Santiago and Montrose announced their future plans, which included a clubnight (which would become Club Shimmy, on Soho's Gerrard Street) and some new music of their own.

-The new band was unveiled in March 1999 - as a major news item with both the NME and Melody Maker - with a line-up of Du Santiago on lead vocals and rhythm guitar and Montrose on bass and backing vocals.
-Completing the line-up were, on guitar, Matt McGinn - (not the singer/songwriter of the same name) who was previously a guitar technician for Kenickie and Paddy Pulzer, formerly of Swervedriver (and concurrently with Jack) on drums.
-Dot Allan, Kenickie's former live keyboard player, was also initially involved but dropped out after the band's debut mini tour of southeast England.
+The new band was unveiled in March 1999 with a line-up of Du Santiago on vocals and rhythm guitar, Montrose on vocals and bass, Dot Allan - live keyboardist for Kenickie - on keyboards, their former guitar technician Matt McGinn; and Paddy Pulzer, formerly of Swervedriver (and concurrently with Jack) on drums.
+They played their first gig at the Joiners in Southampton on 12 April.

-Shortly after the tour, the band released a debut single 'Live It Down' on the Rough Trade Shop subsidiary 'For Us'.
-They recorded a session of five songs (including the single) for BBC Radio 1's Evening Session programme hosted by Steve Lamacq, transmitted between 23 and 26 August 1999.
+The band released a debut single "Live It Down" on For Us Records in late summer.

+They recorded a session of five songs (including the single) for BBC Radio 1's Evening Session programme hosted by Steve Lamacq, transmitted in late August 1999.
 They also contributed one track, "Sugar" on Fierce Panda compilation Otter Than July later that summer.
-At around this time, an official fanclub was set up by the band and run by their friend Lucy Madison, which at its peak had over 100 members.

-On 25 October 1999, Rosita performed live in concert on the Evening Session show from Liverpool's Royal Court Theatre, in a support slot for Cast (whose headline slot was also broadcast) as part of Radio 1's Sound City event.
+On 25 October 1999, Rosita performed live in concert on the Evening Session show from Liverpool's Royal Court Theatre, in a support slot for Cast as part of Radio 1's Sound City event.
 Rosita subsequently signed to Zubizaretta, a subsidiary of the Beastie Boys' Grand Royal record label.
 In April 2000, the label put out Rosita's second single, the Santa Poca's Dream EP, which hit No. 17 in the UK Indie singles chart.
-The track 'Demon', a heavy metal-style instrumental, was featured on a TV advertisement for Leyland DAF Vans and would reappear in 2002 on a BBC trailer for BBC Choice's rescreenings of the TV series 24.
 To promote the single, Rosita went on a seven date headline tour of the UK, supported by fellow Grand Royal artists Mika Bomb.
-On the final night of the tour, Mika Bomb joined Rosita onstage for their anthem 'Hey Hey Baby'.
-A video tour diary was filmed but apparently never screened for Channel 4's late night 4Music slot.